broberts23/terrateamlab/README.md

 The plan is the make this a three teir stack.

-I've created Service Bus queues that will handle the decoupling for whetever the front end will be.
-At the moment I'm thinking a static web app that will place a form in a queue.
+The front end will be an Azure Web App host in ASE.
+This is currently closed off to only allow internal traffic.
+I'm planning on putting Front Door in front of the Web App to play around with the FD Origins in Terraform.

-At the moment the middle teir is running on an Azure VMSS, fronted by a load balancer.
+At the moment the middle teir is running on an Azure VMSS Flex, fronted by a load balancer.
 I may change this to be AKS or Functions in the future.
 But might save that for a seperate project.
-The middle/application teir would pull the message of the queue.

-The backend will be a PaaS database, probably DynamoDB to keep it simple.
+The Backend will be DynamoDB to keep it simple.

 ## The List of To-Do :joy: